Magdalena Carmen Frieda Kahlo y Calderón de Rivera

 July 6, 1907 – July 13, 1954

 Frida Kahlo has intrigued me since I was a child.
 She was the second female artist I recognized, after Georgia O’Keefe, when I saw her work in a museum in Fort Worth, Texas.
 It was her poignant portrayal of pain that shocked me and made me aware of a new aspect of life I hadn’t considered.
 Of course this was a very marked aspect of herself that she dealt with through out her life.
 As a teenager she was in a streetcar accident that fractured her spine, pelvis, collarbones and forced her to wear full torso body casts and be in bed for much of her life.
-She also suffered in a relationship with Diego Rivera, a famous muralist that was 20 years older that her and was know for his filandering.
+She also suffered in a relationship with Diego Rivera, a famous muralist that was 20 years older that her.
 They were in love and overcome many obstacles, but not without sadness that you see expressed in her art.

 Frida Kahlo was painted in this mural in 1940 by Diego Rivera.
 The couple had recently divorced when he came up to San Francisco to participate in Art in Action.
 During the World Faire held on Treasure Island that year, he painted this fresco which was later transferred to San Francisco City College.
 The couple remarried shortly afterwards and they lived in a specially designed house with a bridge between the two separate parts.